matiaspl/LinkPi-ENCx/README.md

 The devices come from factory having versions of firmware not available for download (e.g. 20201111)

+### update_20211201
+Added support for integrated call system and Tally lights [Link to official wiki](https://gitee.com/LinkPi/Encoder/wikis/%E8%BF%9B%E9%98%B6%E6%95%99%E7%A8%8B/%E9%9B%86%E6%88%90%E9%80%9A%E4%BF%A1%E7%B3%BB%E7%BB%9F/%E9%9B%86%E6%88%90%E9%80%9A%E4%BF%A1%E7%B3%BB%E7%BB%9F%E6%A6%82%E8%BF%B0)
+New configuration file import and export function
+New background media service configuration file modification function Format verification of parameters such as ip on the network settings page Recording support file segmentation
+Support special U disk or tf card without partition Fixed the problem of invalid audio from usb camera
+Fix the abnormal display of OLED recording status
+Fix the problem that the network input will restart when saving parameters

 ### update_20210927
 * Added frp support (https://github.com/fatedier/frp)
 * Built-in sls service (https://github.com/Edward-Wu/srt-live-server)